dzeke/ColoradoRiverCollaborate/LakeMeadWaterBankDivideInflow/ModelGuide/ModelGuide-LakeMeadWaterBank.md

 ### **(vii) Percent of Tribal Nation water in Arizona**

-### **This cell specifies the percent of settled water rights for Tribal Nations of the Lower Basin that are located in Arizona (see also Table 1d and 1e).** This cell is calculated as 100% minus the percentage entered for California in Cell B24.
+### **This cell specifies the percent of settled water rights for Tribal Nations of the Lower Basin that are located in Arizona (see also Figure 1c, Table 1d, and Table 1c).** This cell is calculated as 100% minus the percentage entered for California in Cell B24.

 # Step 2.
 Specify Lake Mead Inflow